Declan446/Boot_Locker/README.md

 * set IP and PORT Config Vars.
 * create a secret key in the Config Vars in the heroku settings.
 * now go to the git command line and login to heroku.

+**Problems Deploying**
+* images not being displayed because of naming in the Database
+* I couldnt login to heroku in the terminal in gitpod.

 **Commands to push to heroku**
 1. $ Heroku login.